 Male narcissists often create a fantasy version of themselves and the world around them in order to maintain their inflated sense of self-worth and superiority.

-This imaginary persona may include exaggerated achievements, abilities, and social status, all inflated to unbelievable proportions.
+This imaginary persona includes exaggerated achievements, abilities, and social status, all inflated to unbelievable proportions.

-They may spend excessive amounts of time daydreaming about their idealized lives, where they are successful, powerful, and adored by everyone around them.
+They will often spend excessive amounts of time daydreaming about their idealized lives, where they are successful, powerful, and adored by everyone around them.

 This detachment from reality can have negative consequences for both the narcissist and those around them.